azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 3. Select **Create**.

-4. When it finishes provisioning, browse to the newly created cognitive service by selecting Resource Groups in the left menu, then selecting  the **intelligent-analytics** resource group, and selecting the Cognitive Service, **awhotels-sentiment**.
+4. When it finishes provisioning, browse to the newly created cognitive service by selecting **Resource Groups** in the left menu, then selecting  the **intelligent-analytics** resource group, and selecting the Cognitive Service, **awhotels-sentiment**.

 5. Acquire the key for the API by selecting **Keys and Endpoint** on the left-hand menu.

     ![The Resource Management section of the Cognitive Services left menu is displayed, the Keys and Endpoint item is selected.](media/image69.png 'Resource Management section')

-6. Copy the value for Key 1, and paste it into a text editor, such as Notepad, for later reference in the ConciergePlusSentiment solution in Visual Studio.
+6. Copy the value for **Key 1**, and paste it into a text editor, such as Notepad, for later reference in the ConciergePlusSentiment solution in Visual Studio.

     ![In the Keys pane, the Key 1 value is highlighted, and the copy button next to this key is selected.](media/image70.png 'Keys pane')